woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/coding-guidelines.md

 }
 ```

-As you can see, the styles coming from the themes have higher specificity, so our styles would be overriden.
+As you can see, the styles coming from the themes have higher specificity, so our styles would be overridden.
 In order to solve this:

 1. Never use `!important` rules in CSS to engage in a specificity war with a theme.
 2. Never use ID selectors.